-Trump’s actions render Trudeau speechless for 21 seconds
+Trump questions render Trudeau speechless for 21 seconds

 In the same question Trudeau was also asked what message he is sending if he he didn’t comment about Trump’s actions.

 “Clearly, Trudeau was not expecting this pointed question.
 I think he was considering whether to respond at all, which could have been taken to mean he was not going to criticize Trump,” said Nelson Wiseman, a political science professor at the University of Toronto.

-“His comments are a criticism of Trump without naming Trump.”
+“His comments are a criticism of Trump without naming Trump,” he said.